TheRobBrennan/explore-fixie-ai/README.md

 ```

-Once our app has been created, simply navigate to the appropriate directory and start your Next.js development server:
+Once our app has been created, simply navigate to the appropriate directory and make sure you have the proper dependencies installed before starting your Next.js development server:

 ```sh
 # Make sure you are in the appropriate directory